 - How does the organization continue to leverage technology to sustain itself throughout the transition?

-IMPLEMENT THE RETURN-TO-WORK PLAN – Maintaining the “personal readiness” perspective is paramount in successfully implementing a Return-to-Work Plan.
+IMPLEMENT THE RETURN-TO-WORKPLACE PLAN – Maintaining the “personal readiness” perspective is paramount in successfully implementing a Return-to-Workplace Plan.
 Implementing too quickly or in an “all or nothing” model is likely to alienate employees and vendors while limiting the organization’s ability to implement the operating model it has developed.

-MEASURE – A qualitative and quantitative measurement plan should allow you to monitor and appropriately dial-up or dial-down key aspects of the Return-to-Work Plan.
+MEASURE – A qualitative and quantitative measurement plan should allow you to monitor and appropriately dial-up or dial-down key aspects of the Return-to-Workplace Plan.
 Consider the following KPIs to monitor:

 - Employee Engagement/Burnout – note that since many people will be re-entering the workplace during a recession, engagement is likely to be a better indicator of success than retention